While listening to some music in my car the other day, the following lines from the song “Stand By Me” caught my ear:

 Further research suggests that this song had roots in a previously-written spiritual song1, with references that seem to be from Psalm 46.
 Then the Biblical connections continue, as the book of Revelation talks (whether literally or figuratively) about this very sort of event:

-I watched as the Lamb broke the sixth seal, and there was a great earthquake.
-The sun became as dark as black cloth, and the moon became as red as blood.
-Then the stars of the sky fell to the earth like green figs falling from a tree shaken by a strong wind.
+I watched as he opened the sixth seal.
+There was a great earthquake.
+The sun turned black like sackcloth made of goat hair, the whole moon turned blood red, and the stars in the sky fell to earth, as figs drop from a fig tree when shaken by a strong wind.

 (See also Revelation 16:20.)